nstrands/nstrands.github.io/_pages/cv.md

 *Email Developer* \
 Responsible for the design, production and optimization of marketing emails and landing pages for the marketing department and partnership programs.
 Responsibilities include:

-- Design responsive email layouts based on existing creative and company style and branding guidelines.
+* Created responsive email layouts based on company branding guidelines.
-- Code responsive “one-off” and email templates from PSDs and designs provided by graphic designers.
+* Coded responsive emails and templates from PSDs provided by graphic designers.
-- Troubleshoot and optimize layout and coding issues in legacy HTML emails.
+* Troubleshot and optimized legacy HTML emails.
-- QA test all emails across multiple browsers, clients, operating systems and email testing platforms.
+* QA tested emails across multiple browsers, clients, and operating systems.
-- Build out internal landing pages to support company newsletters.
+* Built internal landing pages to support newsletters and marketing initiatives.

 ## [Achieve3000](https://www.achieve3000.com/)